In June and July 2019, we embarked on perhaps our most epic road trip to date ...

 Of course, you will then need to factor in the price of a campervan or vehicle itself.

-This will vary greatly depending on the size of the vehicle you need and who you choose to hire with.
+This will vary greatly depending on the size of the vehicle you need, which company you choose to hire with & whether you're travelling as a couple and can split the costs.

 Our journey around Ireland was in collaboration with Spaceship Rentals, so we saved on the cost of the van hire itself, however, we did still choose to pay an additional €22 per day for full, no excess insurance cover.